 - Study Time: 4, 6 or 9 months

 - Study Method: Online or Accredited Teaching Centre

 - Qualification: Gem-A Level 4 in Gemmology (Ofqual level 4).
 Graduates can use Cert.
 GA status on their CV

-- Equipment Provided: Foundation practical workbook; Foundation gem set containing rough and cut specimens; a refractometer and light source to aid your studies; a portable gem kit containing 10 essential instruments, including a 10x loupe.
+- Equipment Provided: Foundation practical workbook; Foundation gem set containing rough and cut specimens; a light source to aid your studies; a portable gem kit containing 10 essential instruments, including a 10x loupe.

 Read more detailed information about this course and our entry requirements by downloading the Gemmology Foundation Guide

 - By the end of the Gem-A Gemmology Foundation course you will be able to identify common gem materials confidently, explain the properties and uses of certain gem materials and apply your knowledge in real world settings.

 - You will be able to handle rough, cut and set gem materials, such as diamond, sapphire, ruby and emerald, as well as organics and a range of treated and imitation gem materials.